langsari/the-noble-quran/README.md

-# quran-thailand
+# The Noble Qur'an
-Quran Web Application
+Web Application of the Noble Qur'an